 bdaudey

-The Institute for the Equality of Women and Men entrusted Atenao to provide French-Ukrainian video conference interpreting for its courses for Sexual Assault Centre staff between September 5th and October 3rd 2022.
+The Institute for the Equality of Women and Men entrusted Atenao to provide video conference interpreting for its courses for Sexual Assault Centre staff.
+Since the course for Ukrainian staff is organised in the form of a video conference, Atenao has chosen to bring together each Ukrainian interpreter in a Zoom conference.

 The first Sexual Assault Centres(CPVS) opened in 2016 and 2017 in 3 cities (Ghent, Brussels and Liège).
 They were rolled out nationwide and centres in Antwerp and Charleroi opened in 2021.